LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Sensors for Evaluation

-The developed framework is directly compatible with a variety of magnetic field sensors without modifications, including those listed in the table \ref{Implemented_digital_magnetic_field_sensors.csv}.
+The developed framework is directly compatible with a variety of magnetic field sensors without modifications, including those listed in the table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv}.

 %%Digital_magnetic_field_sensors_characterised_for_evaluation.csv%%